 Shopify Themes – Free and Paid

 One of the factors that can affect your store’s conversion rate is its appearance.
-A well-designed and visually appealing store are more likely to attract and retain customers, which can ultimately lead to more revenue.
+A well-designed and visually appealing store is more likely to attract and retain customers, which can ultimately lead to more revenue.

 The simplest way to improve the appearance of your store is to use a custom Shopify theme, which can give your store a professional and polished look.
 By investing in a high-quality theme, you can make your store more appealing to customers and increase the chances that they will return to make additional purchases.